727474430/git_learning/README.md

 Add content

-We are going to record some git commands
+We are going to record some git commands here